 Assessment and instructional approaches for adolescents with mild/moderate disabilities at the middle grades or secondary level are analyzed.
 Thirty hour practicum required.

-Prerequisite: SPED 300, SPED 310, SPED 312, admission to the Department of Special Education or consent of the department chair.
+Prerequisite: SPED 300, SPED 310, SPED 312 or SPED 312W, admission to the Department of Special Education or consent of the department chair.

 Offered: Spring.